dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 via ``http://buildfarm.opencsw.org/experimental.html``.
 The ``experimental/`` directory is 01755 and users are free to create new projects as needed.

-There is a `matrix of packages installed on the buildfarm`_.
+There is a `matrix of packages installed on the build-farm`_.

-.. _matrix of packages installed on the buildfarm: http://buildfarm.opencsw.org/versionmatrix.html
+.. _matrix of packages installed on the build-farm: http://buildfarm.opencsw.org/versionmatrix.html

 System-wide garrc (optional)